HumanMLLM/HumanOmni/README.md

 Action and Pose Understanding:

-## Performance

-Results on MVBench.
-We select a subset of human-related subtasks from MVBench:

 | Method                          | AS  | UA  | AA  | OI  | AC  | FA  | Avg  |
 |----------------------------------|-----|-----|-----|-----|-----|-----|------|
 | **Vision large language model** |     |     |     |     |     |     |      |